 There are also plenty of other things you can do, like teach baby hand signals, and go full potty train early on.
 Some families even go diaper-free!
 If you want to do a little more research, the ‘official’ term is “Elimination Communication“.

-Don’t knock it til you try it!Yes, there is an affiliate link in the post, but it is something I would have linked to anyway, but figured this way I could make a few extra cents towards the cost of motherhood—it ain’t cheap!
+Don’t knock it til you try it!Yes, there ia an affiliate link in the post, but they are to things I would have linked to anyway, and figured this way I could make a few extra cents towards the cost of motherhood—it ain’t cheap!
+They are of course at no additional cost to you.
 Thank you for any support you can offer.